 - Opportunities for experience at community job sites

-Located in Perry on the grounds of the Perry Local Schools, this all day program is designed for students who need more support in areas of independent living skills, leisure skills, pre-vocational skills and vocational skills.
+Located at Harvey High School in the Painesville City Local Schools, this all day program is designed for students who need more support in areas of independent living skills, leisure skills, pre-vocational skills and vocational skills.

 Students practice entry level skills in the classroom and/or community training sites after they have received functional and vocational assessments of their interests and abilities.
 When they are determined to be ready, the students will be placed at appropriate community job sites.